braze-inc/braze-docs/_docs/_hidden/private_betas/tiktok.md

 Click on the **Custom Audience** button to open the component editor.

-Select the desired TikTok ad account.
+Select the desired TikTok Ads Manager account.
 Under the Choose a **New or Existing Audience** dropdown, type in the name of a new or existing audience.

 {% tabs %}
 {% tab Create a New Audience %}